ajoer/WikiRevParser/README.md

 The WikiRevParser requires Python 3+.

-You'll also need a few common Python libraries as well as our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page.
+Beside from a few common Python libraries that are automatically installed with the ``pip3`` command above (you can see which in the  [requirements.txt](https://github.com/ajoer/WikiRevParser/requirements.txt) file), you'll need a version of our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page:

-The only un the following to clone our version of the Wikipedia API wrapper:

 	$ git clone git@github.com:ajoer/Wikipedia.git

-The rest of the requirements should have been installed automatically, but if something went wrong, check that you fulfill the requirements in the [requirements.txt](https://github.com/ajoer/WikiRevParser/requirements.txt) file## Documentation
+## Documentation

 Read the docs at [readthedocs.io](https://wikirevparser.readthedocs.io/en/latest/)